NagisaSato/Unit_3_project/README.md

  The app will have a secure login system, where the user will first need to create an account.
 Their personal information; email, username, phonenumber, password and age.
 Once user infromation is created and stored, the user can then sign into the app using their username and password that they have set.
 In this app the user can input new/additional records, and view previous records as lists.
 The inputs that the user is able to put in are; training duration, date, max speed, location, total distance, and weather.
 There are separte screens for each operation, so the users are able to transfer into different screens accordingly.

 ![](uml_diagram.png)
-UML diagram of user and ski athlete
+(UML diagram of user and ski athlete)

 ## Success Criteria
-1.
+1. Include calendar for chosing date
-2.
+2. Functioning sign up/sign in system with secure password storage (encrypted)
-3.
+3. Ability for the user to input information for documentation of ski practice
-4.
+4. Ability for the user to be able to view all the saved records on a screen
-5.
+5. ski/winter themed login page
-6.
+6. Ability to sign out of account and return to login page

 # Criteria B: Design